ludwig-cf/ludwig-cf.github.io/docs/inputs/colloid.rst

-The form of the lubrication correction for a colloid of hydrodynamic radius :math:`a_h` and velocity :math:`U_\alpha` is based on the analytical expression for the lubrication force between a place wall and a sphere:
+The form of the lubrication correction for a colloid of hydrodynamic radius :math:`a_h` and velocity :math:`U_\alpha` is based on the analytical expression for the lubrication force between a plane wall and a sphere:

 .. math::